anuradha-menon/Power_BI_Projects/README.md

-**This Project is about creating some relevant insightful interactive BI Reports based on data from different domains.**
+**This Project is about creating some relevant, insightful interactive BI Reports; based on data from different domains.**